Last update: 6/10/24

 *Helmet incorrectly displays logo from 1992-96

 In 1962, Denver created a new helmet with a blue bucking Bronco.
 The only problem is that it looked terrible.
 Some said the bronco looked like an ink blot.
+The Broncos website states the blue logo blended into the orange on black-and-white TV broadcasts.
 So mid-season in 1962, Denver switched to a white bronco to make the logo stand out.

 The following picture is a close up showing the different shades of orange, with the 1962-64 Throwback Series 1 (traditional style) helmet on the left and 1965 2-bar helmet on the right.